trayio/falafel/docs/pages/error_handling.md

 ### OAuth Refresh Error

-OAuth Refresh errors are used signal that the access token has expired and needs refreshing.
+OAuth Refresh errors are used to signal that the access token has expired and needs refreshing.
-If your connetors uses OAuth2, it is recommended that you add checks in `afterFailure` to check for the appropriate status code and throw this error when needed.
+If your connector uses OAuth2, it is recommended that you add checks in `afterFailure` to check for the appropriate status code and throw this error when needed.
 When thrown, the user's authentication will be refreshed and the step retried.

 ```js